onera/Cassiopee/Post/doc/source/Post.rst

     :param var: field name
     :type var: string
     :return: the result of integration
-    :rtype: a list of 3 floats
+    :rtype: double list of 3 floats

     *Example of use:*